RJKAZ/amazon-clone/README.md

 No I can move on to the next part....finally.

 finished Part 30 - next to Part 31  Pay Order - also, figure out how to update my paypal developer account.

+Finished Part 31 - Pay Order, but its not working.
+It's stuck on the infinite loop still.
+Double check all code from this lesson, and again, it might have to do witht he developer account issue with paypal and me not having updated it.

+Starting Section 10: User Profiles and Orders